 |Smoking Attributable Respiratory Disease Deaths:||2,623|

-Adult smoking rate is taken from CDC's 2012 Behavioral Risk Factor Surveillance System.
-High school smoking rate is taken from the 2011 Youth Risk Behavioral Surveillance System.
-Middle school smoking rate is taken from the 2010 Youth Tobacco Survey.
+Adult smoking rate is taken from CDC's 2013 Behavioral Risk Factor Surveillance System.
+High school and middle school smoking rates are taken from the 2012 Indiana Youth Tobacco Survey.

 To Get Involved, Contact: